 One of her most coveted roles is Octavian in Strauss’s Der Rosenkavalier; she made her role debut to critical acclaim at the Bolshoi Theatre in 2011.
 Ms. Stephany makes her debut at the Royal Swedish Opera this season with Octavian and with the Royal Opera House, Covent Garden in 2016.

 She made her critically acclaimed opera recording debut in 2013 in the title role of Handel’s Serse with Christian Curnyn and Early Opera Company, of which The Guardian said “Anna Stephany sweeps all before her as a magnificent Serse”.

-Anna Stéphany has appeared as Rosina in Rossini’s Il barbiere di Siviglia at Théâtre du Châtelet, Paris; Annio in Mozart’s La clemenza di Tito at Aix-en-Provence; the title role in Charpentier’s Médée at Chicago Opera Theatre and in 2013 she covered Joyce di Donato in La Donna del Lago at the Royal Opera House, Covent Garden in 2013.
-She made her debut at the Bayerische Staatsoper in Munich stepping in as Annio in La Clemenza di Tito and returns later this season as La Musica and Speranza in Monteverdi’s L’Orfeo.
+Anna Stéphany has appeared as Rosina in Rossini’s Il barbiere di Siviglia at Théâtre du Châtelet, Paris; Annio in Mozart’s La clemenza di Tito at Aix-en-Provence; the title role in Charpentier’s Médée at Chicago Opera Theater and in 2013 she covered Joyce DiDonato in La Donna del Lago at the Royal Opera House, Covent Garden.
+She made her debut at the Bayerische Staatsoper in Munich stepping in as Annio in La Clemenza di Tito and returned last season as La Musica and Speranza in Monteverdi’s L’Orfeo.

 Anna Stéphany was born in the North East of England and studied at King’s College London and the National Opera Studio.
-She is a Guildhall Gold Medal recipient, represented England at BBC Cardiff Singer of the World and is winner of the Kathleen Ferrier Award.
+She is a Guildhall Gold Medal recipient, represented England at BBC Cardiff Singer of the World and is a winner of the Kathleen Ferrier Award.